h3xb0y/TinyVersionUpdater/README.md

 A small WPF client for auto-updating applications.
 The system includes the following functions:
 1. Checking for new versions based on the current version of the executable file.
-2. Download files from FTP and replace files.
+2. Downloading and replacing files from FTP.

 ## Usage